 Pupil Name

 Date of Birth

 Class

 Name of Medication

-Name of Medication

 Dose

-Dose

 Date/s and Time/s to

 be administered

 Any other

 instructions

 Name of parent

 Contact Number/s

-,-

 Signature

-Signature

 Date

 Name and

 Designation of

-Designation of

 Prescriber

 Signature

-Signature

 Date

 Your child is being administered prescribed medication in school on a regular basis.
-If you are attending reviews with the G.P.
-Paediatrician, other Specialist Doctor or Specialist Nurse, please take this form with you - in case there are changes to medication dosage or frequency, that is required with immediate effect.
+If you are attending reviews with the G.P, Paediatrician, other Specialist Doctor or Specialist Nurse, please take this form with you - in case there are changes to medication dosage or frequency, that is required with immediate effect.
 This would ensure that any changes can be dealt without having to wait for new prescriptions to be produced.